[ Printer Friendly Version ] [ Report Abuse ]

 He nudged Rose’s chair with his foot, and she tried to wipe the confusion off her face.
 “Oh, no, Mrs. Malfoy, he’s a perfect - um - gentleman.”

 She resisted the urge to add, ‘or something.’
-She doubted Narcissa Malfoy would appreciate that.
+She doubted Narcissa Malfoy would appreciate that as much as Scorpius’s parents probably would.

 “Scorpius tells me you work with the Ministry.”